Christian Friedrich Schwarz: Life

-Christian was born on 8 October (sometimes given as 22 or 26 October 1726) at Sonnenburg, in the electorate of Brandenburg, Prussia.
-His father was George Schwartz and his mother Margaret Grunerin; after several deaths in the family, his mother dedicated her infant boy to Christ and ensured that he would be trained for Christian service.
+Christian was born on 8 October 1726 (according to some sources 22 or 26 October) at Sonnenburg, in the electorate of Brandenburg, Prussia.
+His father was George Schwartz and his mother Margaret Grunerin.
+After several deaths in the family, his mother dedicated him to Christian service and ensured that he received training for the ministry.
 His mother died when he was young and he went to grammar school in Sonnenburg under Mr Helm.
-He learnt Latin and Greek with some amount of Hebrew which he hoped to improve with studies in the town of Custrin.
+He learnt Latin and Greek with some amount of Hebrew which he hoped to improve by studying in the town of Custrin.
 In 1746 he moved to study at the University of Halle where he met Schulz who had worked in the Madras Mission.
 Schultz was working on Tamil bible and sought help from Schwarz.
 Having learned Tamil to assist in a translation of the Bible into that language, he was led to form the intention of becoming a missionary to India.
-He received ordination at Copenhagen on 8 August 1749, and, after spending some time in England to acquire the English language, embarked early in 1750 for India.
+He was ordained at Copenhagen on 8 August 1749, and, after spending some time in England to learn English, embarked in early 1750 for India.

-He arrived at Tiruchirapalli on 30 July via Tranquebar.
-Tranquebar was for some time his headquarters, but he paid frequent visits to Thanjavur and Tiruchirapalli, and in 1766 moved to Tiruchirapalli.
-Here he acted as chaplain to the garrison, who erected a church for his general use.
+Schwarz arrived at Tiruchirapalli on 30 July 1750 via Tranquebar.
+Although Tranquebar remained his base for some years, he made frequent visits to Thanjavur and Tiruchirapalli.
+In 1766 he moved to Tiruchirapalli.
+There he acted as chaplain to the garrison, who erected a church for his general use.